How to create a USB recovery flash drive for Windows 10

-Recovery drives are an essential weapon in case you run into problems with Windows 10 because they can help you repair your malfunctioning PC or device.
+Recovery drives are an essential tool when you run into problems with Windows 10 because they can help you repair your malfunctioning PC or device.
 However, you must first know how to create one for yourself.
-The app that can help you fix a damaged Windows 10 system is called Recovery Media Creator and Microsoft has kept it almost the same as it was in its previous operating system: Windows 8.1.
-In this tutorial we will show you how to use the Recovery Media Creator to create a recovery drive on a USB memory stick or on an external hard drive.
+The app that can help you fix a damaged Windows 10 system is called Recovery Media Creator.
+In this tutorial, we show you how to use the Recovery Media Creator to create a recovery drive for Windows 10, on a USB memory stick or an external hard drive:

-How To Start The Recovery Media Creator In Windows 10
+1. Start the Recovery Media Creator in Windows 10

-The first thing you need to do is plug in to your Windows 10 computer, the USB memory stick or external hard drive on which you want to create the recovery drive.
-Once Windows has detected it correctly, go to the search box near the Start button, and type "recovery."
+The first thing you need to do is plug in the USB memory stick or external hard drive which you want to turn into a recovery drive.
+Once Windows 10 has detected it correctly, go to the search box near the Start button, and type "recovery."
 In the list of results, click or tap "Create a recovery drive."

-And yet another way to get Recovery Media Creator started is from the Settings app.
-The fastest way to open Settingsis by pressing the WIN + I keys on your keyboard, but there are also other creative ways to open it here.
-In the Settings window type "recovery" in the search box and click or tap on "Create a recovery drive".
+Another way to start the Recovery Media Creator is from the Settings app.
+The fastest way to open Settings is to press the WIN + I keys on your keyboard, but there are also other ways to open Settings.
+In the Settings window, type recovery in the search box on the top and click or tap "Create a recovery drive."

-A UAC (User Account Control) prompt will appear, which will ask you if you permit Recovery Media Creator to make changes to your computer.
+A UAC (User Account Control) prompt appears, asking if you allow Recovery Media Creator to make changes to your computer.

-Now the drive will be formatted and the system recovery tools copied on it.
-This process could take from a few minutes, up to 10 or more minutes if you are also copying Windows 10 system files.
-This will also depend on the speed of your recovery drive.
+Now the drive is formatted, and the system recovery tools are copied on it.
+This process could take up to 10-15 minutes if you are also copying Windows 10 system files.
+This also depends on the speed of your recovery drive.
 We recommend that you use a fast USB 3 flash drive or external hard disk.
 It makes the process faster.

-When the recovery drive is created you will be informed about it.
-Now you just need to click or tap Finish and that's it.
+When the recovery drive is created, you are informed about it.
+Click or tap Finish, and that's it.

-You now have a recovery drive which can get you out of trouble in case your Windows decides not to listen to you anymore.
+You now have a recovery drive which can get you out of trouble if Windows 10 decides not to listen to you anymore.

-As you can see, Recovery Media Creator is a handy and easy to use tool.
-The only bad part is that it's kept hidden in Windows and not many users know of it.
-We look forward for you to share your experiences and opinions about the things discussed in this article with us, by leaving a comment below.
+Recovery Media Creator is a handy tool for creating recovery media.
+The only regrettable part is that it is kept hidden in Windows 10 and not many users know of it.
+Share your experiences with creating recovery drives in Windows 10, by leaving a comment below.